 Waste discharge is not anticipated as part of the proposed project or ongoing vineyard operations; therefore, the proposed project would not violate waste discharge requirements.
 The proposed project has been designed with site-specific temporary and permanent erosion control measures and features to prevent sediment, runoff, and pollutants from leaving the project site.
-Agricultural Erosion Control Plan #P21-00307-ECPA includes BMPs that are consistent with NCC Section 18.108.080(c), as well as with Regional Water Board guidance from the Stormwater Best Management Practice Handbooks for Construction and for New Development and Redevelopment, and the Erosion and Sediment Control Field Manual.
+Agricultural Erosion Control Plan #P22-00044-ECP-Exemption includes BMPs that are consistent with NCC Section 18.108.080(c), as well as with Regional Water Board guidance from the Stormwater Best Management Practice Handbooks for Construction and for New Development and Redevelopment, and the Erosion and Sediment Control Field Manual.
 Therefore, the proposed project is not anticipated to violate any water quality standards or otherwise substantially degrade surface or groundwater quality, and this impact would be less than significant.

 The County requires all ECPA applicants to complete necessary water analyses in order to document that sufficient water supplies are available for a proposed project.
-As noted above, because of the extreme drought, a 0.30 AF/acre per year groundwater limitation applies to all parcels County-wide.
-Based on this limitation the project's water use would be capped at 5.5 AF/ac/YR (18.34 acres 0.30 AF/YR)

-A Water Availability Analysis (WAA) was prepared in order to determine the increase in water demand as a result of the proposed project (Richard C. Slade & Associates, Revised February 23, 2023 - Exhibit E).
+A Water Availability Analysis (WAA) was prepared in order to determine the increase in water demand as a result of the proposed project (O'Connor Environmental, Inc. [OEI], October, 2021 - Exhibit E).
 Typically, the annual irrigation season ranges from late May to September; water use for frost protection is not proposed.
 The WAA estimates the onsite groundwater recharge, overall availability, and existing and proposed use, in order to assess potential impacts on groundwater.

-Water demands for the existing uses have historically been provided by groundwater via two existing onsite wells, the "lower well" and the "upper well".
-There is also one inactive, non-functional well located on the subject property, near the upper well.
-The nearest off-site wells are located 800 feet to the northeast and 810 feet to the southwest.
-WAA has confirmed that there are no off-site wells occurring within 500' of the proposed project wells (lower and upper), as such a Tier 2 analysis (Well and Spring Interference Criterion) is not required for this project.
-The project well (upper well) is located within 1,500 feet of Soda Creek, a County identified Significant Stream, and as such a Tier III WAA was prepared for the project, discussed later in this section.
+Water demands for the existing uses on the property (residence, accessory structures, pool and landscaping) have historically been provided by groundwater via the existing onsite well; completed to a depth of 240 feet in 1991.
+The nearest off-site well is located 360 feet to the northeast, in addition there is a shallow well approximately 550 feet south of the project well that is used for agricultural water supply.
+Due to the proximity of these two (2) wells a Tier 2 analysis (Well and Spring Interference Criterion) was required for this project.
+Estimate drawdown at both wells were determined to be 0.01-0.21 sf and 0.01 ft, respectively.
+Given that estimate drawdown at both locations is less than the screening criteria of 10 feet, the drawdown is considered to be less than significant.

-Water demands for the existing onsite development (residence, pool and associated accessory structures/landscaping) have historically been and will continue to be met by pumping groundwater from the existing lower well.
-The existing demand from the lower well includes water drawn for the residence, pool and landscaping; 0.75, 0.10, and 0.60 AF/yr respectively for a total of 1.5 AF/yr.
-The future water demands for the new vineyard blocks are proposed to be met using groundwater pumped from the upper well (RCS).
-Vineyard irrigation groundwater demand is anticipated to be 3.5 AF/yr which when combined with existing residential water uses (1.5 af/yr) results in an overall groundwater demand of 5.0 af/yr.
+Water demands for the existing onsite development (residence, pool and associated accessory structures/landscaping) have historically been and will continue to be met by pumping groundwater from the existing onsite well.
+The existing demand from the lower well includes water drawn for the residence, pool and landscaping; 0.75 and 0.10 respectively.
+For a total of 0.85 AF/yr.
+The future water demands for the new vineyard blocks are proposed to be met using groundwater pumped from the existing onsite well.
+Vineyard irrigation groundwater demand is anticipated to be 1.25 AF/yr, resulting in a total overall water demand of 2.1 AF/yr.